module-federation/core/.changeset/bright-guests-sip.md

 '@module-federation/runtime': patch
 ---

-fix(runtime): if sharedStrategy is loaded-first and shared is loading , use it
+fix(runtime): use loaded or loading shared if sharedStrategy is loaded-first